Dachine Rainer

-Dachine Rainer (born Sylvia Newman; January 13, 1921 – August 19, 2000) was an American-born British writer, poet, and anarchist.
+Dachine Rainer (born Sylvia Newman; 13 January 1921 – 19 August 2000) was an American-born English writer, poet, and anarchist.

 Life and career

 Rainer was born in New York and grew up in the Tribeca neighborhood.
 Her father was a tailor.
 She was young when the executions of Nicola Sacco and Bartolomeo Vanzetti had taken place, which had influenced her ideologies.
 Rainer had already become a pacifist and anarchist by the time she was a teenager.
-In 1938, she had begun writing poetry and prose and won a scholarship to study English Literature at Hunter College.
+In 1938, she had begun writing poetry and prose and won a scholarship to study English literature at Hunter College.
 In 1944, her first published work, a review, was in the magazine Politics.